vijayraavi/ha-nva/README.md

 > Note that these two parameters make up the name:value pair in the comma delimited string of the `connectionString` value in the `zookeeper` parameters of the configuration file in the next section.

-The `ZOO_SERVERS` parameter is a space delimited list identifying the other ZooKeeper server nodes in the ensemble. `server.` (include the period) is a token that does not change, but the integer that follows references the `ZOO_MY_ID` parameter.
+The `ZOO_SERVERS` parameter is a space delimited list identifying the other ZooKeeper server nodes in the ensemble. `"server."` (include the period) is a token that does not change, but the integer that follows references the `ZOO_MY_ID` parameter.
 This token and ID are set to the logical name or IP address of the VM running the Docker container, followed by the ZooKeeper follower port and the ZooKeeper leader election port.

 The following is a typical command to start the first Docker server container on the first Docker VM: